At Home Resources

 The team will rinse and repeat this process with you until they have finished workshopping the scene.
 After you’ve said your goodbyes to the team we will remove you from the meeting.

-If you are not feeling comfortable with the technology prior to your audition or callback, our team are happy to take you through a practice run.
+If you are not feeling comfortable with the technology prior to your audition or callback, we are happy to take you through a practice run.